jerdog/talk-demystifying-cicd/PITCHME.md

 @snapend

 Note:
-As we mentioned when defining DevOps as a term, much has changed in the way that developers build and ship code.
+Much has changed in the way that developers build and ship code.
 In implementing CI/CD, you're implementing practices and principles which aren't really about tooling.
 It's important that you and your teams sit down and decide how you will implememnt CI/CD practices and principles.
 CI/CD aims to break down the walls between Dev and Ops and get everyone on the same page working together.
 You don't have to implement CI/CD all at once.
 Instead, thing about it as iterative in and of itself.
 The systems and tech currently in place in your organization, combined with the culture (which in itself might need to be reformed) dramatically incluence the customization needed to implement.

 ---
 @snap[midpoint]